Introduction

 Not wanting to miss out on the opportunity to return to the present, we reluctantly left the movie before finishing it.
 I was really curious about whether the main character succeeded in saving humanity.
 As it turned out, the clouds didn't bring us back to the present, but to some point in the future after September 2023.

-I had already completed my housemanship at that time and was attending an important job interview for Medical Education.
+I had already completed my housemanship at that time and was attending an interview as part of my application for a Medical Lecturer post.
 I was wearing formal wear for the interview, but I realised that I didn't have a tie.
 Unfortunately, I didn't have time to get a tie as the interview was starting very soon.
 It was actually the 2nd day of a 2-day interview.

 Strangely, the interviewer wanted to show me a short documentary and ask me questions about it.
 However, just as the documentary was starting, it got cut off by an emergency broadcast.
 The broadcast was from someone filming live on a helicopter above the sea, who claimed that he wanted to give a commentary about the movie Interstellar (1950).